znsio/specmatic-documentation/documentation/stubbing_database.md

 ### Setup guidelines

-There are two approaches to stub out the database as follows:
+There are two approaches to stub out the database:

 ### 1. Approach First: